selfdriven-octo/octology/docs/index.md

 - Community organisational systems and interfaces are generated using the [selfdriven.network](https://selfdriven.network) based on *octology* definitions.
 - [octomics.io](https://octomics.io) - Tokenised community-verified activity and growth as a path to a useful economy and resources - defined by a community *octology* definition (skillzeb Template).

+--

+<em>octology is an intents platform: a system where human and community goals are expressed as intents, translated into trusted digital actions via identity, governance, and AI, and anchored on-chain for verifiability.
+It turns community intent into coordinated execution.</em> -- [more...](/as-intents-platform/)